 Achieving that dream, despite Everest's risks, is much easier now than it was when Hillary and Norgay made history.
 The simple knowledge of how to go about the task has grown tremendously as thousands have summited the formidable mountain.

-The routes, for the most part, are so well-known and often crowded now that, during the climbing season (which begins in April or May), wannabe summiteers have to form lines in some areas of the mountain.
+The routes, for the most part, are so well-known and often crowded now that, during the climbing season (which begins in April or May), wannabe summiteers have to form lines in some areas of the mountain, like what happened in May.
 Helicopters are used to scout possible new routes.
 Camps are equipped with WiFi and staffed with medical personnel.
 Cell phone service is available on Everest, even at the summit.

 Hillary, a New Zealand native, and Norgay, a Tibetan-born Sherpa who wound up in a part of Nepal famed for its mountain guides, wore wool clothing, or wool-cotton blends with some nylon, along with lightweight boots designed specifically for the British-funded expedition.
 But that was nothing compared to today's climbing outfits, which are lighter, keep the wearer warmer (with down and other materials) and offer far better protection from the unforgiving elements.